A subelliptic Bourgain-Brezis inequality: Left- and right-invariant derivatives

-This proposition holds because our homogeneous groups are stratified.
-Since this proposition is rather well-known, we omit its proof.
-We point out that a similar statement with its proof can be found in Stein \cite[Page 608, Lemma in Section 3.2.2]{MR1232192}.
+\begin{proof} The crux of the matter here is that our homogeneous groups are stratified. (\ref{repRa}) is rather well-known; see e.g. Proposition (1.26) of Folland-Stein~\cite{MR657581}, and the discussion that follows there; a similar statement with its proof can also be found in Stein \cite[Page 608, Lemma in Section 3.2.2]{MR1232192}.